How to Stop Being Insecure In Relationship

 Most of us adjust our behavior at the beginning of a relationship to try and make ourselves seem more of a match for that person we have our eye on.

 However, as a relationship progresses, keeping up appearances can become a drain, and resentments can build.
-If your partner suddenly wants to spend much more time with friends or less time following that series you always loved, it does not necessarily mean that the spark has gone but rather that the honeymoon period is over and that he or she is starting to devote more time to interests which came before you.
+If your partner suddenly wants to spend much more time with friends or less time following that series you always loved, it does not necessarily mean that the spark has gone but rather that the honeymoon period is over and that they are starting to devote more time to interests which came before you.

 So how can we deal with this?